 The Securities are a new issue of securities, and there is currently no established trading market for such series.
 In addition, the Securities are subject to certain restrictions on resale and transfer as described under "Transfer Restrictions."
-We have received approval-in-principle for the listing of the Notes on the Official List of SGX-ST. However, we cannot assure you that such listing will be maintained.
+We have made application for the listing of the Notes on the SGX-ST. However, we cannot assure you that we will obtain or be able to maintain such listing.
 The Initial Purchasers have advised us that they intend to make a market in the Securities, but they are not obligated to do so.
 The Initial Purchasers may discontinue any market making in the Securities at any time in their sole discretion.
 Accordingly, we cannot assure you that a liquid trading market will develop for the Securities, that you will be able to sell your Securities at a particular time or that the prices that you receive when you sell will be favorable.